 The biggest challenge with Capture from a design standpoint was making sure the user experience was as simple as possible.
 Intentionally, Capture had next-to-no UX to speak of: simply tap the icon to start recording video, and hit the home button to stop recording to save to your camera roll.
 The user interface was equally minimalistic by design.
-Our goal was to make it as quick and easy to record video on iPhone as possible.
+Our goal was to make Capture the quickest and easiest way to record video on iPhone.

-Another design challenge was the icon itself.
-I wanted to make it distinct yet familiar – and also wanted it to beg to be tapped.
+Since the UX was seamless, another design challenge was the icon itself.
+In order to serve its purpose, it had to be distinct yet familiar – and beg to be tapped.
 I settled on the metaphor of an actual record button on a video camera and iterated through a bunch of different texture and lighting treatments.

 Because there wasn’t much to say about the app’s features or functionality, I knew the website promo/landing page for the app would be simple – if not, sparse – and that I’d need to capture (pun intended) attention in a non-traditional way.